raspberrypilearning/ultrasonic-theremin/en/step_2.md

-## Setting up the distance sensor
+## Set up the distance sensor

 An ultrasonic distance sensor is a device that sends out pulses of ultrasonic sound, and measures the time they take to bounce off nearby objects and be reflected back.
-They can measure distances fairly accurately, up to about a metre.
+They can measure distances fairly accurately (up to about a metre).

 ![ultrasonic](images/Ultrasonic_Distance_Sensor.png)